Mfxof/Angular-Render-Web-Building/README.md

 - If you want to make changes, you can either:
   - **Fork** the project (by clicking "Fork" on GitHub) to create a copy under your GitHub account.
   - **Create a new repository** on GitHub to host a modified version of the project.

-- ⚠️ Sur GitHub configurer sa pour avoir des envois automatiques des Push dans les repository sur Render ⚠️
-  - In the repository go to `Settings`
-  - `Security` -> `Secret and variables` -> `Actions`
-  - Create a `New repository secret`
-  - Add a the name "RENDER"

 ### Sub-steps to Fork the Project

 - Go to the project page on GitHub.